Bartlebys/Bartleby/DataSynchronization.md

 ### Resolution of divergences

-When receiving an owned delete trigger index if it is inferior to last integrated trigger Index, we should be READ again the entities state on the server from the owned index to the last available.
+When receiving an owned delete trigger index if the version of current object is >= equal to the triggered version, we should be READ again the entities state on the server from the owned index to the last available.
 This solution applies to "Deletions divergences" &"Concurrent updates".

 ## Faults related to ACL